Northrop Grumman B-21 Raider: Maintenance, sustainment, and operation

 Maintenance and sustainment of the B-21 will be coordinated by Tinker Air Force Base, Oklahoma, while Edwards Air Force Base, California, will lead testing and evaluation.
 The B-21 is expected to operate from bases that currently host heavy bombers, such as Dyess Air Force Base, Texas; Ellsworth Air Force Base, South Dakota; and Whiteman Air Force Base, Missouri.
 In March 2019, Ellsworth was selected as the base to host the first operational B-21 unit, as well as the first training unit.

-The B-21 is intended by 2040 to replace the U.S. Air Force's 45 B-1 strategic bombers, which date from the 1980s, and 19 B-2 strategic bombers, which date from the 1990s.
+The B-21 is intended by 2040 to replace the US Air Force's 45 B-1 strategic bombers, which date from the 1980s, and 19 B-2 strategic bombers, which date from the 1990s.
 The B-21 may also eventually replace the USAF's 72 B-52 bombers, which originally date from the 1950s and as of 2022 are planned to remain in service for many further decades.
 The USAF plans to replace its bomber fleet and most of the service's nuclear delivery weapons, including its intercontinental ballistic missiles (ICBMs).
-The Air Force is focusing on Indo-Pacific operations around the B-21, which officials say is a crucial platform in a potential fight against China.
+The Air Force is focusing on Indo-Pacific operations around the B-21.
+Officials say it is a crucial platform in a potential conflict with China, while the B-2 Spirit was developed considering conflict with the Soviet Union.

+Armament

+The B-21 will be assigned to carry the AGM-181 LRSO nuclear air-to-ground cruise missile, the B61 Mod 12 nuclear glide bomb, and the B61 Mod 13 nuclear bunker buster.
+The LRSO will also be assigned to the B-52 but not the B-2, and is expected to have a range of at least 1,500 mi.
+The B61 Mod 12 is also assigned to the B-2 and a range of fighters including the F-35, but the F-35 will not carry the Mod 13.

+The B-21 will be able to carry conventional weapons, including the AGM-158 JASSM-ER extended-range variant, capable of at least 620 mi.